Spring 2018 |

 Districts that have a particular student group in the red zone for two or more indicators are now getting extra help from their county office of education so they can make improvements.
 The Dashboard data is also guiding districts as they allocate staff and funding so they can focus on the areas of greatest need.

-recent poll found that 72 percent of people who have heard of the Dashboard had a positive impression of it.
+A recent poll found that 72 percent of people who have heard of the Dashboard had a positive impression of it.
 Parents who are primarily interested in comparing test scores are still able to do so on the state's CAASPP results website .
-But those who would like a more thorough picture of how schools are serving students will find it on the Dashboard's website at www.caschooldashboard.org
+But those who would like a more thorough picture of how schools are serving students will find it on the Dashboard's website at www.caschooldashboard.org .

 Diving Deep into Data to Improve Student Outcomes